 Asset: kitchen fire detectors

-⚠️ Again, this step is easier if you are using a CMMS or Intelligent Maintenance Management Platform (IMMP).
+⚠️ Again, this step is easier if you are using an Intelligent Maintenance Management Platform (IMMP).
 In that case, you can schedule the tasks automatically, according to the desired frequency.
 In addition, you can associate each task to the responsible technicians, which helps you to define the maintenance schedule in more detail and move faster in step 3.

 3. Manage priorities and resources

 In the previous steps, we defined our long-term goals and the ideal frequency for each preventive maintenance measure.
 Now, it’s time to do a “reality check” on our maintenance plan.
 We need to translate our goals to the short term, depending on the time and resources we have.

 - From step one, we already know which assets we should prioritise.

 - From step two, we already know which assets are most critical.

 So, let’s fit the list into the preventive maintenance plan: